Jasmitha166/Countdown-timer/README.md

 # Countdown Timer

 ## Description
-This is a simple Countdown Timer project that allows users to set a timer and track the remaining time with an interactive display.
+This is a simple Countdown timer project that allows users to set a timer and track the remaining time with an interactive display.

 ## Features
 - Set custom countdown time